And words can hurt forever

 “Harassment exists in the shadow of function.”
 This phrase has haunted me for some time – an aphorism towards a cyber-security approach to the design of online social spaces.
 For every new user affordance granted, it may bring new connections between people, but the software designer must be aware of how it might also be weaponized to cause harm.
 In the summer of 02021, the Twitch livestreaming platform was besieged with “hate raids” and other forms of coordinated harassment, all targeting minorities and other vulnerable groups.
 These raids were made possible through security flaws in the design of the website software, wherein the creation of thousands of throwaway accounts could be controlled via automation, conjuring phantom armies to cause large-scale vandalism and form virtual lynch mobs.
 (Subsequent legal proceedings suggests all the chaos was the fault of only two individual persons.)
 Bigotry may be a social issue in the general sense, but this case of it was enabled through technological neglect, meaning this social problem – for once – had a technological solution: patch that shit out!
 This happened in the context of Web 2.0’s drive towards a “simplified onboarding” process, meant to increase userbase valuation with less burdensome account registration methods, yet it also provided the malicious actors with the attack vector needed to cause this very trouble.
 Only after updating the software to introduce the necessary safety features was Twitch able to bring the hate raids to a relative close, and even other platforms like Discord followed through with their own improved safety features within the same period.

+My opinion of this later issue – I realized – was informed by this earlier issue, and I wondered to what degree there was interchange.
 Are educational systems vulnerable to the same mechanics?
 Was the preponderance of bullying at my school, or of any school, a result of these supposed attack vectors?
 There was some reason to think so.
 One of the more common examples of bullying throughout this time was a style of weaponized heteronormativity.
 The reason it was so common, and also so difficult for local authorities to properly manage, was because of its political groundings in the adult world from the earlier decade.
 Malicious actors were quick to identify this structural weakness, and as is always the case with exploits, stretched a hole in it wide enough to drive a truck through.
 The existence of this attack vector, and the authorities’ slow movements towards patching it, allowed its wild growth.
 Nearly all of the school violence incidents at the time of the Columbine attack, as studied by Katherine Newman, contained this “challenged masculinity” aspect in her profiles of the perpetrators.
 One can argue if these conclusions were ultimately mistaken or not, but it still followed from the available evidence, leading early investigators to wonder what effect it had on the sudden uptick of violence.
 Viewing the problem through this lens might seem depressing, but carries the possibility of being useful, because it implies these problems necessarily have solutions.
 They, too, can patch this shit out. ... in theory, at least.
 The practice, I’ve since discovered, is a lot more complicated.

 Once extant systems are no longer identified as mere acts of nature, but instead as intentional expressions of its own maintainers and leadership, suddenly those responsible for the character of these systems are open to new charges of liability.
 If all systems work to pursue homeostasis, then of all the possible kinds, why one over the other?
 Who does the system benefit?
 Who does it disadvantage?
 When disadvantaged, is there intent behind it?
 All are easy questions for me to ask, as one person who has never been in charge of anything, but these same questions can become quite dangerous to someone else with the Sword of Damocles hanging over their heads.
 They would much rather anything left in their shadow retain its old status as an innocent accident, rather than the result of deliberate choice; especially some choice they never consciously made.
 So it was when the Mental Illness Hypothesis developed a decade later.
 In the nature-versus-nurture debate on the genesis of school violence, the scales were tipped away from nurture, back in the favour of nature.